On the road again. (Go ahead and sing it!) Not sure we’re ready to be on the road again…

 After only 2 nights, we found ourselves on another hour-long taxi ride to the airport to catch a 1’20” flight south to Arequipa, Peru.

-In 5 weeks we return to begin our journey home.
+In 5 weeks we return to Lima to commence our journey home.
 It will be interesting to see if our impressions differ next time.

 Meet You in the Morning next time from Arequipa, Peru!